 How Do I Know If My Home Has Drywood Termites?

 Here in Florida, summer means hot weather, lots of rain, and unfortunately for homeowners, lots of drywood termites.
 While you may not be able to see them causing damage with your own actual eyes, that doesn’t mean they aren’t there.
 Drywood termites eat your home from the inside out, making them hard to identify, and dangerous costly pests.
 As the experts in all things termite control, we’re happy to share our expertise on drywood termites.
-First things first, let’s talk about the most common signs of drywood termites in your home.

-The Most Common Signs of Drywood Termites
+Most Common Signs of Drywood Termites

 While all termites are dangerous, drywood termites pose the biggest threat to homes in Florida.
 Unlike other breeds, drywood termites actually build a colony and live inside the wood they’re feeding on.
 This means that they’re even harder to spot and can cause sizeable damage to the foundation of your home before you even notice their presence.
 This is why proactive termite control is so important for homeowners in Florida--you know what they say, an ounce of prevention is worth a pound of cure--and this is especially true when it comes to termites!